Love Is In The Air At These Dreamy Date Night Restaurants

-From cheap and cheerful to experimental and unexpected, the next time you’re planning a night out with the one you adore don’t stumble – just reach for this list!
-We’ve rounded up 18 date night-approved restaurants in Brisbane to get your heart’s racing.
+From cheap and cheerful to experimental and unexpected, the next time you’re planning a night out with the one you adore don’t stumble– just reach for this list!
+We’ve shared with you our go-t0 pet friendly cafes and the best BYOs in town, but if it’s a romantic table for two you’re after, this is for you – we’ve rounded up 21 date night-approved restaurants in Brisbane to get your heart racing.

-A real hidden treasure worth seeking out, Mosconi is a chic two-level European wine bar and restaurant tucked around the corner off James St. Meet your date at the door, and spend countless hours talking over exquisite food and buttery wine amongst its moody and gorgeous setting.
+A real hidden treasure worth seeking out, Mosconi is a chic two-level European wine bar and restaurant tucked around the corner off James St. Meet your date at the door, and spend countless hours talking over exquisite food and buttery wine among this moody, gorgeous setting.
 With a small handful of tables placed on the footpath outside the restaurant, those lucky enough to secure one will feel as though they’ve been whisked away to the City of Love, though a table inside is all the more cosy and intimate.
-With small plates of mixed olives, Pacific oysters with lime caviar, and scallops, to heartier meals like the linguini with Mooloolaba prawn, fermented chilli, zucchini, and lemon pangrattato or the casarecce beef cheek ragu, with aged reggiano, tomato, and crispy cavolo nero, an evening for two here can easily turn into a night to remember.
+With small plates of mixed olives, Pacific oysters with lime caviar, and scallops, to heartier meals like the linguini with Mooloolaba prawn, fermented chilli, zucchini, and lemon pangrattato or the casarecce beef cheek ragu, with aged reggiano, tomato, and crispy cavolo nero, an evening for two here can easily turn into a date night in Brisbane to remember.

 With its dark and brooding interiors, smoky scents, and the soft chatter of the crowd, a date at Agnes is filled with mystery and enticement.
 Located inside an old brick warehouse, the drama, spectacle, and ancient skill of cooking over fire will ramp up the romance.
 Plating up simple, yet refined dishes, this restaurant is the perfect setting for a night out with your S.O.
 Come early and enjoy a cocktail on their rooftop bar overlooking the city skyline to really get you in the mood.

-No one does romance better than the French, so why not get your heart racing with a table for two at one of Brisbane’s most acclaimed French restaurants?
+No one does romance better than the French, so why not get your heart racing with a date night at one of Brisbane’s most acclaimed French restaurants?
 With a delightfully fresh seasonal menu, Montrachet is a popular go-to for those chasing exquisite cuisine and intimacy to boot.
 Start the night out with a bottle of crisp French wine and bask in the ambience of the restaurant’s bistro-style surroundings – a surefire way to set the tone for the perfect date night.

 Get your heart racing with a table at this intimate restaurant that serves traditional Roman fare with a boutique list of premium and natural wines imported from the motherland.
 1889 Enoteca is an award-winning restaurant in the Moreton Rubber Works building that boasts some of the best Italian in town, paying respect to Rome with its imaginative flavours.
 On the menu, you’ll find dishes like fried zucchini flowers stuffed with mozzarella and anchovies, Sand crab tagliatelle with chilli, garlic, and chives, Saltimbocca alla Romana – veal with prosciutto, sage, and vignarola – and desserts sure to satisfy any sweet tooth.
 In Italy, ‘enoteca’ means wine library, and in Woolloongabba it does too: sift through an all-Italian wine list of imported, regional varietals sourced from artisanal producers.
 Oh, amore!